bmcd/img_dropper/readme.md

 * Upvote and downvote comments.

 ##Technologies Used
-The following technologies were used to build Sunsingnim:
+The following technologies were used:
 * Ruby on Rails
 * JQuery
 * JavaScript